Beautiful Baths | Three Unique Renovations Showcase What’s Trending in Bathrooms

 Three Lynchburg-area homeowners invested in their bathrooms in the past year to create more attractive and functional spaces for daily living, and the results are three stunning and unique spaces that convey their personal styles.
 One bathroom is a second makeover of the space for longtime homeowners who built their house 18 years ago; another is a gut renovation by a couple who recently settled in a 1950s Cape Cod; the third is a to-the-studs renovation that mixes a traditional and midcentury vibe in a 1959 home.

-Read on to learn about their design and construction processes and maybe even glean some tips for your next renovation project.
+Read on to learn about their design and construction processes and maybe even glean some tips for your next bathroom remodeling project.

 PROJECT: CAPE COD MAIN LEVEL BATHROOM’S SLEEK UPDATE